 In British Columbia, the Olive Clubtail is ranked S2 (Imperiled) by the Conservation Data Centre and is on the provincial Red list.
 The B.C.
 Conservation Framework ranks the Olive Clubtail as a priority 1 under goal three (maintain the diversity of native species and ecosystems).
 Recovery is considered to be biologically and technically feasible.

 B.C.
 Ministry of Environment.
 2017.
 Recovery Plan for the Olive Clubtail (Stylurus olivaceus) in British Columbia.
 Province of British Columbia, Minstry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning